Deir Abu Da'if: Ottoman era

 In 1870 Victor Guérin noted it as a small village, south of Beit Qad, but less important than it.
 Guérin called the village for Ed-Deir.

+In 1870/1871 (1288 AH), an Ottoman census listed the village in the nahiya (sub-district) of Shafa al-Qibly.

 In 1882 the PEF's Survey of Western Palestine described it: "A small village near the edge of the hills, on rising ground.
 The water supply is from cisterns.
 Olive- gardens exist on the north.
 The houses are of mud and stone."